rykrr/CyberX/README.md

 ip rule add fwmark 1/1 table $rt_table ip route add local 0.0.0.0/0 dev lo table $rt_table
 ```

+The above script is a minimal example and has been since modified to be a helper script for initializing the firewall and bypassing the proxy if required.
+These scripts are included in the `fw` directory and are hard-coded to be placed in the `/opt/fw` directory.

 ## Forward HTTP Proxy
 Setting up a basic HTTP interception proxy is possible by using the `tr-in` option in the server port specification within `records.config`.
 Since the OpenBSD router is set to only route web traffic from the proxy to external networks, the `ip-out` option acts as a NAT by not spoofing the requesting address.